Coronavirus Local Fiscal Recovery Fund

 What do I do if I am…?
 A county or city with population above 50,000?Your jurisdiction should have received funds.
 No further action is necessary.
 A unit of local government with a population under 50,000?An authorized representative must review, sign, and submit the Terms and Conditions and submission documents below in order to receive funding through TDEM.

 The Texas Division of Emergency Management (TDEM) is writing to inform you that the state will soon announce the availability of Coronavirus Local Fiscal Recovery Funds (CLFRF).
-Distribution of funds is based on allocations in this document that are calculated on a population basis.
+Distribution of funds is based on allocations that are calculated on a population basis.
 No NEU may receive funds in excess of 75 percent of its most recent budget as of January 27, 2020.

 The Texas Division of Emergency Management (TDEM) will manage the application process, payment of funds, and communications from the Treasury Department.
 Under this program, NEUs will not submit expenditures to TDEM for review.